Werewolf in Slavic mythology

-In Slavic mythology, a werewolf (Note: Slavic names include: vǎlkolak, volkodlak, volkolak, vukodlak, wurdulak, etc.; Romanian Vârcolac; and Greek Vrykolakas (both borrowed from the Slavic term); see § Etymology for more) is a human-shapeshifter who temporarily takes the form of a wolf.
+In Slavic mythology, a werewolf (Note: Slavic names include: vǎlkolak, volkodlak, volkolak, vukodlak, vurdalak, etc.; Romanian Vârcolac; and Greek Vrykolakas (both borrowed from the Slavic term); see § Etymology for more) is a human-shapeshifter who temporarily takes the form of a wolf.
 Werewolves were often described as ordinary wolves, though some accounts noted peculiarities in appearance or behavior that hinted at their human origin.
 Werewolves retain human intelligence but cannot speak.

 According to folk beliefs, transformation into a wolf is the most common form of shapeshifting among Slavs.
 The concept is ancient and appears to varying degrees among all Slavic peoples, with the most detailed accounts among Belarusians, Poles, and Ukrainians.
 In Russian folklore, the character is often simply called a shapeshifter, sharing clear similarities with the werewolf.
 South Slavic traditions sometimes conflate werewolves with vampires.

 It was believed that sorcerers could transform into wolves by reciting spells and performing actions such as leaping, stepping over, tumbling through, or passing through magically imbued objects, or draping them over themselves.
 To revert to human form, sorcerers typically needed to repeat the actions in reverse.
 Sorcerers voluntarily became werewolves to cause harm to others.

 Some beliefs described people born with a predisposition to periodic shapeshifting due to their parents' actions or as punishment for their own sins.
 Such werewolves were thought to exhibit zoomorphic traits in human form, such as hair resembling wolf fur.
 Transformations often occurred at night or during specific seasons.
 These werewolves were believed to lack control in wolf form, attacking livestock and even humans, including loved ones, and were sometimes associated with cannibalism.
 Ancient beliefs linked werewolves to celestial events like eclipses.

 Folk beliefs also held that sorcerers or witches could transform a person into a wolf, often as an act of revenge, by casting spells on a wolf skin, belt, or enchanted door, among other methods.
 A popular narrative involved transforming an entire wedding party into wolves.
 The duration of the transformation ranged from days to years.
 Involuntary werewolves suffered fear and despair, longing for human life and avoiding true wolves.
 They were thought to avoid carrion and raw meat, subsisting on foraged food or stolen human provisions.
 Numerous methods were described to restore their human form.

 Werewolf beliefs incorporated much of the wolf's symbolism in Slavic culture.
 The myth likely originated from ancient totemic beliefs and rites of youthful initiation.
 The werewolf image may have been influenced by observations of people with physical or mental disorders or of old and sick wolves.
 The concept has been reflected in Slavic literature.